 Contact me via email at firstname.lastname@example.org

-I am an art therapist and licensed professional counselor working in Evanston, Il.
+I am a board certified art therapist and licensed clinical professional counselor working in Evanston, Il.

 I specialize in helping clients explore later life, with an emphasis on cultivating creativity, connection, and purpose with older adults living with dementia and other physical and cognitive impairments.
 I thrive in collaboration with care communities, using the arts to build relationships with residents, families, caregivers, and the surrounding community.